DSCI-310/DSCI-310-Group-1/README.md

 ### Running via Makefile

 The analysis can be run using the makefile with the command `make all` after using the command `cd work` in the Jupyter Terminal.
-That takes you to the root folder of the analysis.
+That takes you to the root folder of the analysis, where the commands for both the tests and the makefile can be run.
+Once you call makefile, you can see the results of our analysis at analysis/_build/html/index.html

 If you are getting an error, please run make clean first, before runnning make all.